 It took me a while to develop the habit of donating money to charities in a planned way.
 When I was new into the workforce it was not top of mind for me to give some of my very small income away to others.
 Today I tend to look at the world a little differently!
 I am very fortunate to be healthy, gainfully employed and living in one of the best countries in the World.
 I now think it is my responsibility as a good citizen to give something back, to help those who are less fortunate than me.
 This is a habit that I have cultivated over time and each year my wife and I plan out how much we will donate and to which causes.

-Giving money to worthy causes should be a conscious choice and not a knee jerk reaction to being caught at a “weak moment” … although donating $10 or $20 here and there has become an expected part of my life!
+Giving money to worthy causes should be a conscious choice and not a knee jerk reaction to being caught at a “weak moment” … although donating $10 $20 or even $100 here and there has become an expected part of my life!

 Probably the first time I made a conscious decision to allot money on an annual basis was to the United Way through a payroll deduction scheme.
 A few dollars every payday certainly didn’t make a huge difference in my life and yet it can make a big difference for a charity.
 Many people will spend money every day on coffee without a second thought, so giving some dollars every month to charity should also come naturally.

 If you are new to the workforce I would suggest looking at your disposable income and make a contribution that isn’t going to hurt.
 If you gave $20 a month would that make a difference in your life?
 Could you give $25 or even $50 without feeling the pain … then do it!

 Once this becomes part of your conscious decision making process then you can adjust your budget over time.
 Some people will apportion a percentage of their income to charity, while others will budget a certain dollar value on an annual basis.
 You have to be able to feel good about your donation and that will be different for everybody.